Learn more about

 Embeddings

-Calculate the Total Cost of a RAG-Based Solution
+Calculate the Total Cost of a RAG-Based Chatbot Solution

 This blog post examines the operational expenses of the AI-powered chatbot solution introduced in our previous blog posts, Custom AI chatbot using RAG and Deployment of AI-Powered Chatbot.
-This solution operates on the AWS cloud while integrating OpenAI’s language model.
-We will discuss the financial aspects of infrastructure costs and analyze how to estimate expenses […]
+How to estimate the cost of a RAG chatbot correctly?
+Start by separating infrastructure, model usage, embedding usage, and expected traffic, then calculate each layer on its […]

 Deployment of AI-Powered Chatbot